Ric Holt: Death

 Holt died on April 12, 2019, on Quadra Island, British Columbia, Canada at the age of 78.
 He had Parkinson's disease and Lewy body dementia in his later years.

 Ric Holt Early Career Achievement Award

 In 2019 the Mining Software Repositories conference, the flagship conference in the area of repository mining that has been co-founded by Ric Holt, has established the Ric Holt Early Career Achievement Award.
 The first awardees are Emad Shihab (2019; Concordia University), Alberto Bacchelli (2020; University of Zurich) and Bogdan Vasilescu (2021; Carnegie Mellon University).
+The more recent awardees are: